Zaur Javanshir

-Early years old
+Early life

 Zaur Sabir oglu Javanshir was born in Hindarx of the Aghjabadi District in the Azerbaijani SSR, then Soviet Union.
 He is a descendant of Panah Ali Khan, the founder and first ruler of the Karabakh Khanate who built the Shusha fortress.

 Zaur Sabir oglu Javanshir (Mammadov) was born on September 21, 1974 in the village of Hindarkh, Agjabadi district.
 In 1991, Zaur Javanshir, who finished the Hindarkh village secondary school with a gold medal, entered the High Military Commanders’ School to continue the path of his ancestors and stand in guard for his country, people and flag.

 In February 1993, as a cadet of the High Military Commanders’ School, he participated in the battle against the hated enemy in the direction of Kalbajar, Agdere, and commanded units in fierce battles.
 From January 1994 until May 12, 1994, with his fellow soldiers he participated in the battles in the direction of Terter.

 From 1994 to July 2000, he served directly on the front line in the Terter district from the position of platoon commander to the position of battalion commander.

 With the creation of the Special Forces (SDF) in July 2000, Captain Zaur Javanshir was appointed the head of the Special Forces School, and in February 2002, Zaur Javanshir, who already had the rank of major, was appointed as the chief of staff of the newly formed Special Forces regiment.

 In July 2002, he entered the Military Academy of the Armed Forces and studied at the Military Academy of the Ground Forces of the Turkish Armed Forces until 2004, taking the first place in education.
 From August 2004 to May 2006, he served as the commander of the “Yashma” special-purpose regiment of the SDF and repeatedly participated in special operations behind the enemy.
 In 2005, for his bravery in special operations he was awarded the order “Flag of Azerbaijan” by the decree of the President of Azerbaijan, Ilham Aliyev.

 In the rank of lieutenant colonel, Zaur Javanshir from May 2006 to May 2011 was the commander of motorized rifle brigades’ No. 702,181,706 in Fuzuli and Beylagan districts.
 From 2011 to November 2013, he served as the head of the weapons and shooting department at Heydar Aliyev Azerbaijan Higher Military School and played an exceptional role in the training of future officers.